Table of content

 You’ve got the problems listed, and now it’s time to offer solutions.

 Expect changes on what you’ve filled up as the probable solutions.
 Testing and refining are part of the Lean process.

 At this point, there are no right or wrong solutions.
-You can brainstorm for ideas with your co-founders, team members, or family to get a list of probable ideas.
+You can brainstorm ideas with your co-founders, team members, or family to get a list of probable ideas.